milanjanosov/janosov.com/content/blog/bubi.md

 coverImg: bubi.png
 ---

 The concept of 15-minute cities, and urban accessibility, are of major importance in today's urban planning.
 Additionally, also a domain where network science, data science, and geospatial analytics all meet - hence, the nice maps, and useful applications.
+In this piece, I explore Budapest through this lens.

 <!--more-->